of Medieval History, Fundamentals, and the College

 History of Christianity; medieval European intellectual, cultural, and religious history; medieval liturgy; the cult of the Virgin Mary; scriptural exegesis and hermeneutics

-My research and teaching focus on the intellectual and cultural history of Europe in the Middle Ages, with particular emphasis on the history of Christianity and monasticism in the Latin West.
-I also offer courses on the history of travel and warfare in the Middle Ages, the history of European civilization, and the work of J. R. R. Tolkien.
-My first book is a study of the intellectual and emotional origins of the European devotion to Christ in his suffering humanity, with special emphasis on the role of scriptural exegesis and liturgy.
-My current work addresses the interplay between intellect and empathy in the practical development of a discipline of prayer.
-My immediate purpose is to find a way to describe monastic and Marian prayer as a practical art, that is, as a practice that takes skill and uses particular tools.
-My ultimate goal is to develop an understanding of the meaning and importance of the aesthetics of worship, that is, of worship as itself a creative act.
-In pursuit of this goal, I am currently at work on two major projects: a book-length study entitled The Virgin Mary and the Art of Prayer on the history, experience, and meaning of the so-called Little Office, or Hours of the Virgin Mary, and a translation of John of Garland's Epithalamium beate virginis Marie, a thirteenth-century epic poem on the Virgin and her role in salvation.
+My research and teaching focus on the intellectual and cultural history of Europe in the Middle Ages, with particular emphasis on the history of Christianity in the Latin West.
+I also offer courses on the history of European civilization and the works of J. R. R. Tolkien.
+My ongoing research addresses the interplay between intellect and empathy in the practical development of a discipline of prayer.
+My immediate purpose is to find a way to describe prayer as a practical art, that is, as a practice that takes skill and uses particular tools.
+My ultimate goal is to develop an understanding of the meaning and importance of worship as itself a creative act.

 Mary and the Art of Prayer: The Hours of the Virgin in Medieval Christian Life and Thought.
 New York: Columbia University Press, 2017.